-3.2 ENTRANCES
+4.2 Entrances

 Building entrances are important generators of activity and life on our city streets.
 Entrances can and should be more than simple access points for residents and visitors.
 For example, doors with windows and sidelights give permeability to the building wall and promote natural surveillance with "eyes on the street."
-Entry features, such as porches and stoops, provide opportunities for social interaction, as well as establish a unique character and rhythm for the street-scape.
+Entry features, such as porches and stoops, provide opportunities for social interaction, as well as establish a unique character and rhythm for the streetscape.

-- Locate primary building entrances to be visible and directly accessible from streets. - When parking is located in front, pair or group entrances to provide wider landscape areas and opportunities for on-street parking. - 3) Design prominent entrances that are clearly defined with differentiated rooflines, façade treatment, porch features, awnings, columns or other architectural elements, including decorative paving and landscaping. - 4) On corner sites, consider locating the building entrance at the corner. - 5) Include front doors with windows and sidelights to give permeability to the building wall and encourage "eyes on the street". - 6) Encourage neighbourly interaction and natural surveillance by including porches, balconies or other entrance features that promote activity in front of buildings. - 7) Design generous sized and usable front porches and stoops (i.e. for sitting, relaxing, etc.) a minimum 1.5 metres (5 feet) in width and in depth.
+- 1) Locate primary building entrances to be visible and directly accessible from streets. - 2) When parking is located in front, pair or group entrances to provide wider landscape areas and opportunities for on-street parking. - Design prominent entrances that are clearly defined with differentiated rooflines, façade treatment, porch features, awnings, columns or other architectural elements, including decorative paving and landscaping. - 4) On corner sites, consider locating the building entrance at the corner. - 5) Include front doors with windows and sidelights to give permeability to the building wall and encourage "eyes on the street". - Encourage neighbourly interaction and natural surveillance by including porches, balconies or other entrance features that promote activity in front of buildings.